Louisiana Jones Act Attorneys

 In order to be compensated for these aspect of an injury, the court needs to rule that they are necessary.
 This is when an experienced and successful personal injury firm, such as Arnold & Itkin becomes vital to the success of your Jones Act claim.

 Jones Act Legal Protection

-If you work in the maritime industry in or near Louisiana and are considering utilizing the benefits provided in by the Jones Act, call Arnold & Itkin LLP at (225) 412-6348.
-We are experts in this area of law and have won billions of dollars for our clients in personal injury cases alone.
-Arnold & Itkin LLP wants to be the team to fight back against the large maritime companies and strive toward making the industry a safer place.
+If you work in the maritime industry in or near Louisiana and are considering utilizing the benefits provided in by the Jones Act, call Arnold & Itkin LLP at (888) 493-1629.
+We are experienced in this area of law and have won billions of dollars for our clients.
+Arnold & Itkin wants to be the team to fight back against the large maritime companies and strive toward making the industry a safer place.